What AI Agents Still Can't Do in 2026: The Honest Developer List

 This isn't a model problem.
 Claude, GPT-5.5, Gemini 3.1 — they're all brilliant at reasoning.
 The gap isn't intelligence.
 It's capability access.
 Your agent can think about doing almost anything.
 It just can't actually do most of it.

-The capability gap no one talks about
+The capability gaps no one talks about

 Today's coding agents ship with a powerful set of built-in tools: read files, write files, run shell commands, search codebases.
 That covers about 60% of what a developer does.
 The other 40% requires capabilities that agents simply don't have out of the box: